OwOStorage/copyparty/README.md

 * volflag `[...]:c,norobots` does the same thing for that single volume
 * volflag `[...]:c,robots` ALLOWS search-engine crawling for that volume, even if `--no-robots` is set globally

-also, `--force-js` disables the plain HTML folder listing, making things harder to parse for search engines
+also, `--force-js` disables the plain HTML folder listing, making things harder to parse for *some* search engines -- note that crawlers which understand javascript (such as google) will not be affected

 ## themes